Niloy077/ManagerFormFX/README.md

-# Contacts Manager
+# ManagerFormFX

 ## Overview
-Contacts Manager is a desktop application built with JavaFX that allows users to manage personal contacts efficiently.
+ManagerFormFX is a desktop application built with JavaFX that allows users to manage personal contacts efficiently.
 Users can **add, view, and delete contacts**, with all information stored securely in a SQLite database.
 The application features a modern and intuitive UI with multiple views for different functionalities.

 ## Sample View
 <img src="images/1.png" alt="Contacts Manager Screenshot" width="600">